Houdini 19.5 Geometry

 Tip

-The point of this type of loop is that the output of one loop becomes the input for the next loop, so any geometry you create in the loop will accumulate.
-If what you actually want to do is apply the same nodes once to multiple copies, then use the Copy to Points SOP node instead.
+In this type of loop, the output of one loop becomes the input for the next loop, so any geometry you create in the loop will accumulate.
+If instead you want to apply the same nodes, one time, to multiple copies of the geometry, use the Copy to Points SOP.

 Piecewise (For-Each) looping

 A piece is usually a series of primitives that have the piece or name attribute.
-Several Houdini tools (for example, like the Shatter shelf tool) automatically create this type of partition attribute for you.
+Several Houdini tools (for example, the Shatter shelf tool) automatically create this type of partition attribute.

 You can specify an attribute name other than piece with the Piece Attribute parameter on the Block End SOP node.
 If no piece attribute exists, the block will loop over each point or primitive on the input geometry.